akka/akka/akka-docs/dev/multi-jvm-testing.rst

 Creating application tests
 ==========================

 The tests are discovered, and combined, through a naming convention.
+MultiJvm tests are located in ``src/multi-jvm/scala`` directory.
 A test is named with the following pattern:

 .. code-block:: none